 Real-time shadows can be disabled completely in the Quality window.
 Make sure that you have the correct quality level enabled and that shadows are switched on for that setting.

 All Mesh Renderers in the scene must be set up with their Receive Shadows and Cast Shadows correctly set.
 Both are enabled by default, but check that they haven’t been disabled unintentionally.

 Only opaque objects cast and receive shadows, so objects using the built-in Transparent or Particle shaders will neither cast nor receive.
 Generally, you can use the Transparent Cutout shaders instead for objects with “gaps” such as fences, vegetation, etc. Custom ShadersA program that runs on the GPU.
 More info

 See in Glossary must be pixel-lit and use the Geometry render queue.

 Objects using VertexLit shaders can’t receive shadows, but they can cast them.

 Unity can’t calculate shadows for GameObjects that have materials with “Unlit” type shaders.
 Unity can only calculate shadows for materials with shaders that support lighting.

-See in Glossary rendering pathThe technique Unity uses to render graphics.
-Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
-Some paths are more suited to different platforms and hardware than others.
+See in Glossary rendering pathThe technique that a render pipeline uses to render graphics.
+Choosing a different rendering path affects how lighting and shading are calculated.
+Some rendering paths are more suited to different platforms and hardware than others.
 More info

 See in Glossary instead.
-You can enabled your own shaders to support “full shadows” by using the
+You can enable your own shaders to support “full shadows” by using the

 fullforwardshadows surface shaderA streamlined way of writing shaders for the Built-in Render Pipeline.
 More info